Problematic social media use: Eating disorders

+Epidemiology

+Psychologists estimate that as many as 5 to 10% of Americans meet the criteria for social media addiction today.

 A survey conducted by Pew Research Center from January 8 through February 7, 2019, found that 80% of Americans go online every day.
 Among young adults, 48% of 18- to 29-year-olds reported going online 'almost constantly' and 46% of them reported going online 'multiple times per day.'
 Young adults going online 'almost constantly' increased by 9% just since 2018.
 On July 30, 2019, U.S. Senator Josh Hawley introduced the Social Media Addiction Reduction Technology (SMART) Act which is intended to crack down on "practices that exploit human psychology or brain physiology to substantially impede freedom of choice".
 It specifically prohibits features including infinite scrolling and Auto-Play.

 A study conducted by Junling Gao and associates in Wuhan, China, on mental health during the COVID-19 outbreak revealed that there was a high prevalence of mental health problems including generalized anxiety and depression.
 This had a positive correlation to 'frequent social media exposure.'
 Based on these findings, the Chinese government increased mental health resources during the COVID-19 pandemic, including online courses, online consultation and hotline resources.

-Parental responses

-Parents play an instrumental role in protecting their children from problematic social media use.
-Parents' methods for monitoring, regulating, and understanding their children's social media use are referred to as parental mediation.
-Parental mediation strategies include active, restrictive, and co-using methods.
-Active mediation involves direct parent-child conversations that are intended to educate children on social media norms and safety, as well as the variety and purposes of online content.
-Restrictive mediation entails the implementation of rules, expectations, and limitations regarding children's social media use and interactions.
-Co-use is when parents jointly use social media alongside their children, and is most effective when parents are actively participating (like asking questions, making inquisitive/supportive comments) versus being passive about it.
-Active mediation is the most common strategy used by parents, though the key to success for any mediation strategy is consistency/reliability.
-When parents reinforce rules inconsistently, have no mediation strategy, or use highly restrictive strategies for monitoring their children's social media use, there is an observable increase in children's aggressive behaviors.
-When parents openly express that they are supportive of their child’s autonomy and provide clear, consistent rules for media use, problematic usage and aggression decreases.
-Knowing that consistent, autonomy-supportive mediation has more positive outcomes than inconsistent, controlling mediation, parents can consciously foster more direct, involved, and genuine dialogue with their children.
-This can help prevent or reduce problematic social media use in children and teenagers.

-Novel psychiatrist approaches

-Some feel that modern problems require modern solutions, so we are starting to see modern approaches like that of Dr. Alok Kanojia (a psychiatrist known online as Dr. K) who runs not only a coaching program but also YouTube and Twitch channels called HealthyGamerGG, where he talks about mental health, social media addiction, gaming addiction, and conducts interviews.